MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharepoint_page-recommendations.md

 -   Site owners can disable recommendations at the site level

-> [!NOTE]
-> Recommendations can't be disabled for an entire tenant.
+Recommendations can't be disabled for an entire tenant.

 ## How are recommendations determined for each user?